 Q: I’ve read that you are actually ignorant of Islam.

 RS: Such a charge is a common, albeit empty, rhetorical tactic of jihadist apologists.
-Here are two examples of how it is used.
+I am ready to defend my statements about Islam and jihad in discussion or debate with virtually anyone.

 Q: Do you hate Muslims?